-In reality, bathing your pet ferret won't make it less smelly.
+In reality, bathing your ferret won't make it less smelly.
 In fact, it strips it of oils, prompting them to produce more oils, hence more smell.
 Cleaning the ferret’s cage and litter box daily is a better way to manage the smell.
-Limit bathing your pet ferret once a month.
+Limit bathing to once a month.

 Surgically removing the anal scent gland may reduce the odor but won't eliminate it altogether.